Skip to content

 The FIRST_VALUE function returns the first value in an ordered set of values

-and can be useful for retrieving the leading value in a group of rows.
+can be useful for retrieving the leading value of a column or expression in a

 Args: